The Zero Waste Coffee Project

 Please tell me about Ecochain.
 Based on their assessment your vodka is carbon negative.

 Sure.
 We contracted Ecochain to look at our entire supply chain from the beginning to the end, and to give us a Life Cycle Assessment report on what our carbon footprint was.
 And it was a very fascinating experience because we can see in very granular detail how sustainable our spirit is.
 I had no idea what this number would be.
 I didn't even really know that it would be carbon negative.
 I thought at best we can get it to carbon neutrality.
 But at the end of the day it's significant.
-It´s 15.76 kg of CO2 and equivalent emissions.
+It´s 15.76 kg of CO2 per 750 ml bottle and equivalent emissions.
 And most of that is because the mucilage waste water produces methane which is more than 80 times more damaging to the environment than carbon.
 Just removing this from typical waste streams has a huge impact.

 I assume that such an assessment is not cheap.